vialette/ppattern-iwoca/README.md

 + *vertical* conflict for <img alt="$e$" src="svgs/8cd34385ed61aca950a6b06d09fb50ac.png?invert_in_darkmode" align=middle width="7.625590500000003pt" height="14.102549999999994pt"/> if <img alt="$\pi[i] &lt; \pi[j]$" src="svgs/05ac3568c0df484dd1702372599024d0.png?invert_in_darkmode" align=middle width="73.243995pt" height="24.56552999999997pt"/> and <img alt="$\tau[e(i)] &gt; \tau[e(j)]$" src="svgs/a1f26a2237ccd2f6c5d9a0e6d984d790.png?invert_in_darkmode" align=middle width="112.16023499999999pt" height="24.56552999999997pt"/>,
 or <img alt="$\pi[i] &gt; \pi[j]$" src="svgs/91663a7b958d164af745e39f1f7fc2dc.png?invert_in_darkmode" align=middle width="73.243995pt" height="24.56552999999997pt"/> and <img alt="$\tau[e(i)] &lt;\tau[e(j)]$" src="svgs/b23f5ca1825ed281e68e80013b982669.png?invert_in_darkmode" align=middle width="112.16023499999999pt" height="24.56552999999997pt"/>.

+The algorithm used by `PPattern` is to recursively find and resolve conflicts.
+If a conflict cannot be resolved then there is no occurrence of the pattern in the permutation.
 Several conflict selection strategies are conceivable.
-The following `PPattern` conflict selection strategies are implemented.
+The following conflict selection strategies are implemented within `PPattern`.

 + *leftmost conflict first* (`Data.Algorithm.PPattern.Search.ConflictSelection.LeftmostConflictFirst`):
-Resolve any leftmost conflict first.
+Resolve - if possible - any leftmost conflict first (this conflict is either a horizontal or a vertical conflict).

 + *leftmost horizontal conflict* (`Data.Algorithm.PPattern.Search.ConflictSelection.LeftmostHorizontalConflictFirst`):
-Resolve the leftmost horizontal conflict first.
+Resolve - if possible - the leftmost horizontal conflict first.
-If such a conflict does not not exist resolve the leftmost vertical conflict first.
+If such a conflict does not not exist, resolve - if possible -  the leftmost vertical conflict first.

 + *leftmost vertical conflict* (`Data.Algorithm.PPattern.Search.ConflictSelection.LeftmostVerticalConflictFirst`):
-Resolve the leftmost vertical conflict first.
+Resolve - if possible - the leftmost vertical conflict first.
-If such a conflict does not not exist resolve the leftmost horizontal conflict first.
+If such a conflict does not not exist, resolve - if possible - the leftmost horizontal conflict first.

 + *rightmost conflict first* (`Data.Algorithm.PPattern.Search.ConflictSelection.RightmostConflictFirst`):
-Resolve any rightmost conflict first.
+Resolve - if possible - any rightmost conflict first (this conflict is either a horizontal or a vertical conflict).

 + *rightmost horizontal conflict* (`Data.Algorithm.PPattern.Search.ConflictSelection.RightmostHorizontalConflictFirst`):
-Resolve the rightmost horizontal conflict first.
+Resolve - if possible - the rightmost horizontal conflict first.
-If such a conflict does not not exist resolve the rightmost vertical conflict first.
+If such a conflict does not not exist, resolve - if possible - the rightmost vertical conflict first.

 + *rightmost vertical conflict* (`Data.Algorithm.PPattern.Search.ConflictSelection.RighmostVerticalConflictFirst`):
-Resolve the rightmost vertical conflict first.
+Resolve - if possible - the rightmost vertical conflict first.
-If such a conflict does not not exist resolve the rightmost horizontal conflict first.
+If such a conflict does not not exist, resolve - if possible - the rightmost horizontal conflict first.

-The `Data.Algorithm.PPattern.search` function uses a default horizontal conflict first resolution algorithm.
+As of version 0.1.0.0 of `PPattern`, the `Data.Algorithm.PPattern.search` function uses a default leftmost horizontal conflict first resolution algorithm.
 The `Data.Algorithm.PPattern` module offers the following search functions for using a specific conflict resolution algorithm.